CIRSS/geist-p/docs/cli/report.md

 -oroot, --outputroot TEXT      Path of the directory to store the expanded
-                                report (default: current directory) -so, --suppressoutput BOOLEAN  Suppress output or not (default: False) --help                         Show this message and exit.
+                                report (default: current directory) -so, --suppressoutput BOOLEAN  Suppress output or not (default: False) -a, --args <TEXT TEXT>...
+Arguments to be passed to the report template, e.g., (arg, value) indicates that
+                                 {{ arg }} in the report template will be replaced by value --help                         Show this message and exit.
 ```